My Piano Genius piano training website

 was started out of a “happy accident.”

 I’m currently touring the country playing keyboards in Rick Springfield’s band (he wrote “Jessie’s Girl” and has had 16 other top-40 hits as well.)
-I’ve also played with Cheap Trick’s singer Robin Zander and will be performing with the band Berlin’s singer Terri Nunn later this year.
+I’ve also played with Robin Zander (Cheap Trick), Paul Young, Terri Nunn (Berlin), Tommy Tutone, Chuck Negron (Three Dog Night), Greg Kihn, Sammy Hagar, John Waite, Mickey Thomas (Starship), Kevin Cronin (REO Speedwagon), George Thorogood, and others.
 The photo of me to the left was taken performing at the L.A.
-Greek Theater last week.
+Greek Theater.

 My point is that I’m a successful working musician, NOT a “piano teacher”, which means I approach playing piano in a very different (and more effective) way than traditional piano lessons.